choderalab/modelforge/docs/models.rst

 calculate long-range interactions using reaction fields or Coulomb potential.
 PaiNN can additionally use multipole expansions.

-Using toml files to configure models
+Using TOML files to configure models
 ------------------------------------

 To initialize a model, a model factory is used: